Alu kangmet | Manipuri potato mash

 Tried this recipe?Let us know how it was!

-Other recipes from North eastern India
+Other recipes from North Eastern India

 Rosep aon – this is a delicious oily vegetable mix that is eaten with rice.